 Rails, trails and ancient tales

 It’s easy to feel the draw to Carcross.
-A compelling First Nation culture invites you to experience their heritage.
+Most notably because of a compelling First Nation culture that invites you to experience their heritage.
 Stand in the presence of totem poles, and then tuck inside a carving shed to watch and learn the significance of the artwork’s shapes and colours.

+In addition to the cultural riches, is the story of the gold rush.
 Get a coffee and snack at Carcross Commons and wander down to Bennett Lake’s sandy beaches.
-This glacial lake was once busy with gold seekers struggling their way to the Klondike.
-Today, it's busy with beach goers struggling about when to flip over for an even tan—both equally difficult tasks.
+This glacial lake was once busy with gold seekers struggling to find their way to the Klondike.
+Today, it's busy with beach goers struggling to get an even tan—both equally difficult tasks.

 - Carcross was originally called “Caribou Crossing” because of the large number of woodland caribou that migrated through the region.